Why copies multiply so quickly

 - Subfolders by platform

-Multiple listings are usually a distribution pattern, not a one-off.
+Multiple listings are a distribution pattern, not a collection of separate incidents.
+That distinction matters for how you approach the situation.

 - Focus on collecting clean evidence of repetition